Billboard Music Award for Top Billboard 200 Artist

 This article lists the winners and nominees for the Billboard Music Award for Top Billboard 200 Artist: The award was first given out during the 1992 ceremony, but was retired the following year.
 The award returned in 2011 and since its conception.

-American singer-songwriter Taylor Swift has the most wins in this category with five, Swift is also the most nominations artist with eight.
+American singer-songwriter Taylor Swift has the most wins in this category with seven, Swift is also the most nominations artist with ten.